 After installation, an internet connection is required for registration and login of your system.
 A permanent and fixed internet connection to the AlphaESS home battery is required to make use of the full functionality.

-The internet connection will allow the AlphaESS service team to push updates to your device, if necessary, as well as track and fix any malfunctions.
-An internet connection is therefore required in order to benefit from the full 5 year warranty on the inverter. warranty of 5 years on the inverter.
+The internet connection will allow the AlphaESS service team to push updates to your device, if necessary, and to locate and fix any faults.
+An internet connection is therefore required in order to benefit from the full 5-year warranty on the inverter. warranty of 5 years on the inverter.
+From 1 May 2021, the importer of AlphaESS Belgium ensures an extension to 10 years factory warranty on the inverter.

 The Smile 5 and Smile T10 systems have a hybrid inverter.
 You can directly connect solar panels to it (= DC coupling).